The Course of German History

 The Course of German History is a non-fiction book by the English historian A. J. P. Taylor.
 It was first published in the United Kingdom by Hamish Hamilton in July 1945.

+This influential work offers a critical examination of German history, spanning from the Holy Roman Empire through to the end of World War II, arguing that the course of German history was a natural progression towards militarism and dictatorship.
+Taylor provocatively suggests that the Nazi regime was an inevitable outcome of German history, rather than an aberration.
+The book was written during the later stages of World War II and reflects the author's attempt to understand and explain the rise of Adolf Hitler and the National Socialist movement within the broader context of German history.
+"The Course of German History" has sparked considerable debate among historians and scholars for its deterministic view of history and its controversial interpretations.
+Despite criticisms, it remains a seminal and widely discussed work in the field of German studies and historiography, noted for its engaging narrative style and its challenge to traditional views on German history.

 Origins

 In a review of G. P. Gooch's Studies in Diplomacy and Statecraft in 1942, Taylor wrote, "Gooch was a pupil of Acton and a Liberal member of the 1906 Parliament; in both capacities he was convinced of the civilised character of Germany and this influenced all his scholarship.
 Germany appeared to him a power like any other, with some faults, but more grievances".
 Taylor believed that by 1942 it was clear that it was not the case and that "the new generation of historians has now the obligation to make a new analysis of the underlying forces in Europe which will be closer to reality and so prepare a British policy which will suffer from fewer illusions and make fewer mistakes".